andresebr/kumodd/README.md

 ## How to Verify Data Using Other Tools

-For certain file types (excluding Google Apps files), Google Drive provides an MD5 of the data.
+The MD5 of the file contents is recorded in the metadata.
 ``` shell
 grep md5Checksum 'download/metadata/john.doe@gmail.com/My Drive/report_1424.pdf.yml'
 md5Checksum: 5d5550259da199ca9d426ad90f87e60e